According to Ron Close, when e-commerce stops being the big story, then we’ll know it has become truly ingrained in society.

-Shahla Aly, vice-president and general manager of e-business and ERP Services at IBM Canada Ltd. in Markham, Ont., said managers in organizations need to realize that e-commerce is for real and is happening right now.
+Shahla Aly, vice-president and general manager of e-business and ERP services at IBM Canada Ltd. in Markham, Ont., said managers in organizations need to realize that e-commerce is for real and is happening right now.

 “Your Internet strategy has to be entrenched in your business strategy.
 What the Internet allows you to do is get to the very edges,” she said.
 “E-business is much more than e-commerce.
 E-business is about using Internet technology to enable basic business processes.”

-Wendy Muller, general manager of Toronto-based DoubleClick Canada Inc., an Internet advertising firm, said the challenges faced by on-line retailers include not “cannibalizing the bricks and mortar” type of operations, while at the same time merging the traditional business models to the shortened sales cycle of the Web.
+Wendy Muller, general manager of Toronto-based DoubleClick Canada Inc., an Internet advertising firm, said the challenges faced by on-line retailers include not “cannibalizing the bricks and mortar” type of operations, while at the same time merging the traditional business models with the shortened sales cycle of the Web.

 “As more and more merchants and retailers start to sell their wares on-line, and more Canadian, trusted brands appear on-line, those numbers will certainly grow.”